kingsoftgames/certbot-s3/README.md

 ## Tips

-- Before run this service, please configure  `certbot-s3-downloader.conf`, include uri information (and aws credentials).
+- Before run this service, please configure  `certbot-s3.conf`, include uri information (and AWS credentials).
 - If `.conf` file have changed, please rerun `install.sh`.
 - Use IAM Roles is best practice.